antonijav5/Simple-Python-App/README.md

 -> Retrieve a specific user by their ID.
 -> Include related posts and comments in the response.

-Reusability and Extensibility
+-> Reusability and Extensibility
 The querying mechanism has been designed to be highly reusable and extensible.
-A generic query function, generic_query(), has been implemented to allow the flexible filtering and inclusion of related data for any model.
+A generic query function, **generic_query()**, has been implemented to allow the flexible filtering and inclusion of related data for any model.

 # Key features for reusability:
 -> Filters: You can dynamically apply filters to the query based on model attributes.
 For example, filtering posts by status.